Our Mission

 We can all be guardians and caretakers

-Currently, residents and local businesses are struggling with the tired infrastructure, a lack of clear vision for the town (ie SEP), and the level of engagement from Byron Shire Council (BSC) on several key issues.
+Currently, residents and local businesses in the 2481 postcode are struggling with tired infrastructure, a lack of clear vision for the town, a 10 year old Masterplan, and an impending SEP.
+Many in the community feel the level of engagement from Byron Shire Council (BSC) is lacking on several key issues.

 “You can be active with the activists, or sleep in with the sleepers”